-The accompanying supplementary information on page 22 (management's representation of fiscal affairs) is presented for purpose of additional analysis and is not a required part of the basic financial statements.
-Such information is the responsibility of management.
-I have not audited or reviewed the Management Representation of Fiscal Affairs, and I do not express an opinion, a conclusion, nor provide any assurance on it.
+The Management Representation of Fiscal Affairs Required by Oregon Regulation on page 21 is presented for purpose of additional analysis and is not a required part of the basic financial statements.
+Such information is the representation of management.
+I have not audited or reviewed such information, and accordingly, I do not express an opinion, a conclusion, nor provide any assurance on it.